oracle-livelabs/oci/oci-network-firewall/lab4/lab4.md

 From the Cloud Shell Instance, issue the following commands:
 * ssh opc@10.0.0.47  -> this will connect you to APP-VM1.
-* host objectstorage.us-ashburn-1.oraclecloud.com -> this show us the IP of the website.
-* curl -kI https://objectstorage.us-ashburn-1.oraclecloud.com/n/ociateam/b/LAB/o/102623.dmp  -> we will attempt to get the headers.
+* wget https://objectstorage.us-ashburn-1.oraclecloud.com/n/ociateam/b/LAB/o/lab.txt --> this will attempt to download the file.
   ![Lab4 test](images/lab4test.png)

 3. Now let's check the firewall **Traffic** Log.
 Go to the Firewall Detail page and click on **Logs** on the left side menu.
 In the menu that opens, click on the Traffic Log.